 Next, her mind brushed over something substantial.

-A crystal core the size of a medium sized sofa successfully materialised beside Gwen after consuming almost a quarter of her mana.
-Given an average Mage with only 50 VMI, they wouldn't even be able to store or retrieve the core.
-The higher the density, the greater the weight, the more magically inclined - the higher the cost of an item’s storage and retrieval.
+A crystal core the size of a medium-sized sofa successfully materialised beside Gwen after consuming almost a quarter of her mana.
+Given an average Mage with only 50 VMI, they wouldn't even be able to store or retrieve the Core.
+The higher the density, the greater the weight, the more magically inclined, and the higher the cost of an item's storage and retrieval.

 "A Shielding Stone?"
 Magister Wen was the first to recognise the crystal core.

-There was an austere criteria for size, purity, and clarity which could be used to create resonance Shields that could ward away Wildland beings and creatures.
+The Tower had criteria for size, purity, and clarity of Cores, which were used to create resonance Shields that could ward away Wildland beings and creatures.
 A deep-earth crystal mine generally only produced enough condensed cores to supply two to three Shielding Stations.

-“Now this is a rather dire development.”
-Klavdiya stepped around the stone.
-“Gwen, I don’t suppose you have anything else in there that can pinpoint to whom this core is supposed to be delivered?”
+"Now, this is a rather dire development."
+Klavdiya stepped around the Core.
+"Gwen, I don't suppose you have anything else in there that can pinpoint to whom this core is supposed to be delivered?"

 Gwen took a few moments to scan the rest of the ring, then shook her head.

-Next, she produced several crates of minerals in a number of interesting hues.
+Next, she produced several crates of minerals in interesting hues.

 "That's a highly illicit alchemical product."
 Petra glanced at the ring on Gwen's finger worriedly.
 "Distribution carries a death sentence under the CCP."

 Five-Stone Powder was a concoction made by Taoist alchemists from an infusion of ground realgar, sulphur, turquoise, ochre, and amethyst.
 Each of the stones possessed elemental attributes.
-When catalysed by an infusion of mercury, it created a highly addictive affinity-booster that considerably raised one’s connection to the Elemental Planes for a short period.
+When catalysed by an injection of mercury, it created a highly addictive Affinity-booster that considerably raised one's connection to the Elemental Planes for a short period.
 The downside was the potential temporary insanity often caused in those vulnerable to mind-altering effects.
-As with all boosters, there were significant diminishing returns once the body acclimatised to the dosage.
+As with all boosters, there were significant costs once the body acclimatised to the dosage.

 Gwen brought out everything else of interest within the ring.

-Morality?
-What morality?
-Gwen reminded herself bleakly.
-The pot was calling the kettle black.
-In six days time, she would be following in Elizabeth’s proud footsteps.
+Silently, Gwen laughed at herself.
+In six days, she would follow in Elizabeth's proud footsteps.
 There would be a man condemned to die, and she would take his life in the most repugnant way possible.
-We’re such fucking hypocrites, Gwen felt her mind revolt with remorse.
-For a second, she thought of yanking the ring from her fingers and tossing it away from her like a fat spider.
+We're such fucking hypocrites, Gwen cursed herself.
+For a second, she fantasised about yanking the ring from her fingers and tossing it away like a fat spider.

-"When I was on the Frontier, I found a Shield Station with the stone taken out," Gwen spoke, thinking back to her misadventure with Debora and company.
+"When I was on the Frontier, I found a Shield Station with the stone taken out," Gwen redirected her mind, thinking back to her misadventure with Debora and company.
 "Later on, Gunther told me that the same Stone was used to cause a frequency overload that detonated and destroyed the outer segment of Sydney's Shielding Wall."

-“I see.
-Rest assured that would not happen here.
-At any rate, keep the currency and the crystals.
-The potions too, including the Invisibility one,” Magister Wen advised.
-“As for the Stone and the reagents for the Powder, I am going to have to get the Dean to contact the Internal Security Bureau.
-It looks like there’s much more going on at D-109 than any of us thought.”
+"I see.
+Rest assured, that would not happen here.
+Keep the currency and the crystals.
+The potions, too, including the Invisibility one," Magister Wen advised.
+"As for the stone and the reagents for the Powder, I will have to get the Dean to contact the MSS.
+It looks like there's much more going on at D-109 than any of us thought."

-“I wouldn’t know dear, MSS business.”
+"I wouldn't know, dear.
+That's Bureau business."
 Klavdiya avoided taking the conversation any further.
-“Your grandfather usually deals with the aftermath of Jun’s work.
+"Your grandfather usually deals with the aftermath of Jun's work.
 Speaking of which, Jun would like to speak to you sometime soon.
-He wants to have a chat with you, regarding all... of this.”
+He wants to chat with you regarding all... of this."